XWangLabTHU/cfDNApipe/README.md

 ### Section 1.1: System requirement

-The popular WGBS/WGS analysis softwares are released on Unix/Linux system, based on different program language, like FASTQC and Bowtie2.
+The popular WGBS/WGS analysis toolkits are released on Unix/Linux system, based on different program languages, like FASTQC and Bowtie2.
 Therefore, it's very difficult to rewrite all the software in one language.
-Fortunately, [conda](https://docs.conda.io/en/latest/)/[bioconda](http://bioconda.github.io/) program collected many prevalent python mudules and bioinformatics software, so we can install all the dependencies through [conda](https://docs.conda.io/en/latest/)/[bioconda](http://bioconda.github.io/) and arrange pipelines using python.
+Fortunately, [conda](https://docs.conda.io/en/latest/)/[bioconda](http://bioconda.github.io/) program collected many prevalent python modules and bioinformatics software, so we can install all the dependencies through [conda](https://docs.conda.io/en/latest/)/[bioconda](http://bioconda.github.io/) and arrange pipelines using python.

-We recommend using [conda/Anaconda](https://www.anaconda.com/) and create an virtual environment to manage all the dependencies.
+We recommend using [conda/Anaconda](https://www.anaconda.com/) and create a virtual environment to manage all the dependencies.
 If you did not install conda before, please follow [this tutorial](https://xwanglabthu.github.io/cfDNApipe/docs/conda_installation.html) to install conda first.

 After installation, you can create a new virtual environment for cfDNA analysis.
 Virtual environment management means that you can install all the dependencies in this virtual environment and delete them easily by removing this virtual environment.

 ### Section 1.2: Create environment and Install Dependencies

-We tested our pipeline using different version of software and provide an  environment yml file for users.
+We tested our pipeline using different versions of software and provide an environment yml file for users.
 Users can download this file and create the environment in one command line.

 First, please download the yml file.